Noxtal/writeups.noxtal.com/posts/2020-07-03-tryhackme-dogcat.md

 This still doesn't work...
 I then assumed there is a kind of filter to check is the word dog or cat is included in the *view* parameter.
 That means we could try changing it to `php://filter/convert.base64-encode/cat/resource=index`.

 This has worked!
 We have now got the base64 encoded version of the source code.
 Let's decode it using Cyberchef.
-Below is the PHP code, hence the most interesting part
+Below is the PHP code, hence the most interesting part.

 ```php
 <?php
 function containsStr($str, $substr) {